Menu

 Who can access the Coordinated Access System:

 The Coordinated Access system currently serves individuals and families in the Annapolis Valley who are homeless or at-risk of becoming homeless.
-Individuals who enter the coordinated access system will not be turned away.
-The Coordinated Access system is meant to be an all-encompassing service that connects individuals to services whether they are in an emergency or not.
+The Coordinated Access System connects individuals to support services and housing within the housing continuum, when it becomes available.

-Why do we use this system: Coordinated Access was developed to meet the growing and evolving needs of individuals experiencing homelessness and those who are at risk of homelessness.
+Why do we use this system: Coordinated Access was developed to meet the evolving needs of individuals experiencing homelessness and those who are at risk of homelessness.

 Image Courtesy of Innfromthecold.org